very-good-science/data-ethics-club/25-08-21_writeup.md

 This debate complicates when you consider the point of view of a public service provider - for example the NHS.
 Anecdotally, people try to avoid formal restrictive research ethics in the NHS.
 When is it ethical to avoid consent in this context?

 When people enter the NHS, they have the natural expectaction that their data is used for optimisation.
-Individuals don't necersarily understand exactly how their data *should* be used to benefit them the most.
+Individuals don't necessarily understand exactly how their data *should* be used to benefit them the most.

 This ethical issue is somehow easier than the Twitter quagmire, where research is not immediately beneficial for individuals.